 Commission 40 brings together scientists and engineers who carry out observational and theoretical research in radio astronomy and who develop and operate the ground and space-based radio astronomy facilities and instrumentation that are used to explore the universe at radio wavelengths.

 IAU Commission Reform

 In June 2014 the IAU issued an announcement on a plan for reforming the IAU Commissions:

 This plan includes a call for proposals and the selection of new Commissions.
 All current Commissions will cease and, following a selection process, new Commissions will begin at the IAU General Assembly in August 2015.

 IAU Commission 40 for Radio Astronomy was first established in 1948.
-From 1948 until 2012 the Commission was the same as Division X. In 2012 it became part of the new Division B. As at June 2014 this Commission has approximately 1140 members from 49 countries.
+In 1997 it became the only Commission in Division X, and in 2012 it became part of the new Division B. As at June 2014 this Commission has approximately 1140 members from 49 countries.
 Clearly, the discipline of radio astronomy has changed very significantly since 1948!
 The reform process provides an opportunity to review the goals of a Commission for radio astronomy and to consider how activities carried out through this can best meet the needs of its broad membership.

 A letter of intent for a 'new' Commission for Radio Astronomy has now been submitted to the IAU.
 See the C40 news for further information.